 Retail is one of the major fields of employment in the United States.
-However, it does not mean that it is easy to get a job in a store.
-When we look at the current unemployment rates and take into consideration other economic problems, there is no wonder that more than twenty people apply in average for every single job opening in retail.
-It is a simple math… Twenty applicants, one job!
+However, it does not imply that it is easy to get a job in a retail store… When we look at the current unemployment rate and take into consideration other economic problems we face, there is no wonder that in average, more than twenty people applied for every single job opening in retail (statistics from October, 2012).
+The math is simple… Twenty applicants, one job!
 We will try to teach you how to be the one of twenty.
 Welcome to RetailInterviewQuestions.com!

 What happens in this interview?

 Giant companies, such as Kmart or Target, have their own, specific selection procedures.
-For example at Target, every job candidate has to pass the personality tests.
-Interviews at big stores typically consist of more selection rounds and one can be interviewed on the phone, in a group, or even online.
-However, some interview answers and principles can be successfully applied in every single retail interview.
+For example at Target, every job candidate has to pass the personality test.
+This is not a typical practice elsewhere.
+Interviews at big stores typically consist of more selection rounds and one can be interviewed over the phone, in a group, or even online.
+However, right principles and attitudes can be successfully applied in every single retail interview, doesn’t matter if the store is big or small, if you apply in the US or overseas.
 Let’s have a look at it right now.

 - This job is very repetitive.
 What would motivate you to do it well every day?